 It’s also worth noting that while it’s described as being able to play a wide variety of audio formats (including FLAC), the Fidelia app “does not support DRM-protected AAC files.”

-Whether you end up opting for the free version or the paid version of this Mac media player app, you’ll still end up with an iTunes replacement capable of doing so much more than just playing audio and video files.
-The free version of the Elmedia Player app supports a wide range of audio and video formats including FLV, MP3, FLAC, Blu-ray, and AVI.
-The free version also allows you to stream your files to other devices such as Apple TV, Chromecast, Smart TVs, and other devices that are DLNA and AirPlay-enabled.
-Another interesting streaming option included with Elmedia Player is its Open Online Video feature, which lets you stream online videos from sites like YouTube and Dailymotion without ads.
+You have two options with Elmedia Player: either opt for the free version or pay for premium access.
+Either way, this Mac media player app is a reliable iTunes replacement with a host of capabilities.
+It can do so much more than just play audio and video files.
+The free version of the Elmedia Player app supports a wide range of audio and video formats, including FLV, MP3, FLAC, Blu-ray, and AVI.
+The free version also allows you to stream your files to other devices such as Apple TV, Chromecast, Smart TVs.
+It also works with other devices that are DLNA and AirPlay-enabled.
+Another attractive streaming option included with Elmedia Player is its Open Online Video feature.
+The feature lets you stream online videos from sites like YouTube and Dailymotion — without ads.

 - The best Mac apps for 2020